MohammedAbidNafi/Next-Genie/CONTRIBUTING.md

 ## License

-By contributing to NextGenie, you agree that your contributions will be licensed under .
+By contributing to NextGenie, you agree that your contributions will be licensed under GNU General Public License v3.0.